nsantti/checkers/README.md

 - Let the player select difficulty for AI (easy is random, hard is smart AI)

 ### Updates made
+- 8/8/18
+  - Removed unused functions
+  - Exchanged most loops for 'for of' loops
+  - Rewrote move generator function
+    - Uses one function instead of two
+    - function is 20 lines long instead of 70

+&nbsp;
 - 7/30/18
   - Fixed bug where user could move the AI before the AI takes its turn
   - Code refactoring